etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

 BEFORE ALL:
 =============

-you should have codeml and slr in your path:
+You should have codeml and slr in your path:

  * CodeML, you can downalod it from http://abacus.gene.ucl.ac.uk/software/paml.html
  * SLR, from here: http://www.ebi.ac.uk/goldman-srv/SLR/

-download, compile and install both of the programs, in order to be able to run the examples.
+Download, compile and install both of the programs, in order to be able to run the examples.

 **This class is essentialy to interact with external programs, it is strongly recommended to read their corresponding documentations.**